 Fuel stations and restaurants take advantage of tourists.
 If you shop for groceries within the park, you’ll pay much more than usual.
 Restaurants are throughout the park but plan on spending more if you dine out.
 For example, at Yavapai Lodge, the Yavapai Traveler’s Breakfast is $17.50 per adult and $11.50 per child.

-The Yavapai Tavern has a considerable outdoor atmosphere, but The Melted Elk sandwich will cost you $17.50.
+The Yavapai Tavern has a considerable outdoor atmosphere, but The Melted Elk sandwich costs around $17.50.
 Stock up on groceries and gas before you enter Grand Canyon National Park.

 Is the Grand Canyon Worth It?